ogdmerlin/Socks_Shop/README.md

 - Set up a deployment pipeline using GitHub Actions to build and deploy the Socks Shop application to the Kubernetes cluster
 - Monitor the performance and health of the Socks Shop application using Prometheus
 - Collect and analyze logs from the Socks Shop application using a centralized logging solution, such as ELK stack
-- Secure the infrastructure with network perimeter security access rules and encrypt sensitive information using Ansible Vault.

 ## Infrastructure Provisioning